Gastroenterology

 About Division Chief

-David A. Johnson, MD, MACG, FASGE, MACP, is Professor of Medicine and Chief of Gastroenterology at Eastern Virginia Medical School.
+David A. Johnson, MD, MACG, FASGE, MACP, is Professor of Medicine and Chief of Gastroenterology.
 Despite his primary focus on the clinical practice of gastroenterology, he has published extensively in the internal medicine/gastroenterology literature, contributing over 700 articles/chapters/invited reviews and abstracts in peer-reviewed journals and edited/co-edited 7 books.
-His particular areas of expertise focus on esophageal reflux disease, gut microbiome, sleep disorders and colorectal screening.
-Additionally, he co-edited the American College of Physicians (ACP) book “Dyspepsia” and edited two GI Clinics of North America series on “Obesity Issues for Gastroenterologists”, Stomach section editor for Section Editor for the Stomach section 2017 Current Treatment Options in Gastroenterology and edited the 2012 ACP module on CRC screening.
-He was editor of the 2015 book: The Gut Microbiome: New Understanding and Translational Opportunities for Disease as well as co-editor of the 2018 book: Sleep Effect on Gastrointestinal Health and Disease: Opportunities for Promoting Health and Optimizing Disease Management.
-He has been co-primary of 2020 VA Catalyst grant to study microbial effects on gastroesophageal reflux disease.
-He is editor the 2022 translational book “Esophageal Disease and the Role of the Microbiome” (first book in the world on this topic).
+His particular areas of expertise focus on esophageal reflux disease, gut microbiome, sleep disorders, and colorectal screening.
+Additionally, he co-edited the American College of Physicians (ACP) book “Dyspepsia” edited two GI Clinics of North America series on “Obesity Issues for Gastroenterologists”, Stomach section editor for the Stomach section 2017 Current Treatment Options in Gastroenterology and edited the 2012 ACP module on CRC screening.
+He was the editor of the 2015 book: The Gut Microbiome: New Understanding and Translational Opportunities for Disease as well as co-editor of the 2018 book: Sleep Effect on Gastrointestinal Health and Disease: Opportunities for Promoting Health and Optimizing Disease Management.
+He has been a co-primary of the 2020 VA Catalyst grant to study microbial effects on gastroesophageal reflux disease.
+He is the editor of the 2022 translational book “Esophageal Disease and the Role of the Microbiome” (the first book in the world on this topic).

 He is a past president of the American College of Gastroenterology (ACG) and served the ACG previously as Governor (VA), Chair of ACG Quality Council Task Force, and member of the Educational Affairs, Publications, Constitution and Bylaws (Chair), and Nominating (Chair) committees.
-Additionally, from inception (2007) to 2015, he served on the executive committee and was Treasurer of the ACG/ASGE GI Quality Improvement Consortium (GIQuIC) and 2008-2014 the executive committee for the GI Political Action Committee (GIPAC).
-He co-chaired the ACG National Fellows meeting for 17 years (1991-2008) and was co-director for the ACG Annual Postgraduate course in 1994.
+Additionally, from inception (2007) to 2015, he served on the executive committee and was Treasurer of the ACG/ASGE GI Quality Improvement Consortium (GIQuIC), and from 2008 to 2014 the executive committee for the GI Political Action Committee (GIPAC).
+He co-chaired the ACG National Fellows meeting for 17 years (1991-2008) and was co-director of the ACG Annual Postgraduate course in 1994.
 He co-founded the National Medicare Carrier Advisory Committee and co-chaired that committee for 10 years.
-From 2000-2018, he served on both the GI Multi-Society CRC Screening Task Force and ACG guidelines committee for CRC screening and has co-authored these screening national guidelines and other ongoing national guideline publications from 2000-present (17 total).
-Additionally, he was a member of the Centers of Disease Control (CDC) Task Force for quality colonoscopy.
-He has served as the Gastroenterology Technical Advisory Chair for the National Quality Forum (NQF) as well as steering committee member of the quality outcomes NQF task force.
-He participated in all the GI related task force activities from 2005-2011 and chaired 3 task force meetings.
+From 2000-2018, he served on both the GI Multi-Society CRC Screening Task Force and ACG guidelines committee for CRC screening and has co-authored these screening national guidelines and other ongoing national guideline publications from 2000 to the present (17 total).
+Additionally, he was a member of the Centers for Disease Control (CDC) Task Force for quality colonoscopy.
+He has served as the Gastroenterology Technical Advisory Chair for the National Quality Forum (NQF) as well as a steering committee member of the quality outcomes NQF task force.
+He participated in all the GI-related task force activities from 2005-2011 and chaired 3 task force meetings.

-He has been honored as distinguished invited lecturer for ACG including: Emily Couric Lecture (2013), American Journal of Gastroenterology Lecture (2009), Berk Fise Presidential Lecture (2016) and the David Sun Lecture (2018).
+He has been honored as a distinguished invited lecturer for ACG including the Emily Couric Lecture (2013), the American Journal of Gastroenterology Lecture (2009), the Berk Fise Presidential Lecture (2016), and the David Sun Lecture (2018).

 He directed the first published study in the world on the colonoscopy for colon cancer screening (1988).
 Additionally, he was the physician who worked with Virginia State Senator Emily Couric to put through the historic first legislation to mandate colon cancer screening with colonoscopy as the preferred standard.
 This initiative first in Virginia, has set the model for other states which have followed with similar legislation mandating CRC screening.